Volunteers are at the heart of everything we do at Fota House, Arboretum & Gardens.

 Training and Support

 If you’d like to volunteer at Fota House, we won’t push you in at the deep end!
-You’ll be invited to an induction workshop where you can meet the team, find out more about the Irish Heritage Trust and its properties, and learn about the roles that are available for you to try.
+We run induction workshops where you can meet the team, find out more about the Irish Heritage Trust, and learn about the volunteer roles that are available.